hollowdll/hakjdb/docs/kvdb-cli-commands/hashmap/kvdb-cli-hashmap-get.md

 ## Returns

-- The value of the field.
+- The values of the specified fields.
 - `(None)` if the key or field doesn't exist.
 - Error message if not successful.